mgoericke/microservice-spring-cloud/README.md

 ```

 ### Change a property
-change property `operator.list` in `./configuration/eureka-client-operator.properties`. for example, remove + and *. save, commit, push file to github.
+change property `operator.list` in `./configuration/eureka-client-operator.properties`. for example, remove + and *.

+* save file
+* commit file
+* push file to github

+### Refresh the property (force a reload)
 open a terminal and refresh the configuration - force a reload of the configuration:

-### Refresh the property (force a reload)
 ```
 curl -X POST http://localhost:8001/bus/refresh
 ```